project-zot/project-zot.github.io/docs/general/concepts.md

 ## What is `zot`?

-> Zot is a production-ready, open-source, vendor-neutral container image
-> registry server based purely on OCI standards.
+> :point_right: Zot is a production-ready, open-source, vendor-neutral container image registry server based purely on OCI standards.

 Two broad trends are changing how we build, distribute, and consume software.
 The first trend is the increasing adoption of container